micharaze/ToDoBreaker/README.md

 # ToDoBreaker

 A minimal macOS menu bar app for ephemeral daily task planning.
 Every morning, a full-screen overlay blocks your displays until you've planned your day.
-Todos expire at midnight and never carry over.
+Todos are tied to the current day and are cleared when you confirm the next morning break.

 ## Features

 - **Morning Break overlay** — blocks all screens at a configured time until you enter your tasks for the day
-- **Daily todos** — tasks are tied to the current day and disappear the next morning
+- **Daily todos** — tasks are tied to the current day and cleared when the next morning break is confirmed
-- **Menu bar** — quick access to your task list and progress without opening a window
+- **Menu bar** — shows today's progress (completed / total) and quick actions without opening the main window
 - **Snooze** — postpone the morning break by a configurable number of minutes
 - **Active days** — configure which weekdays the morning break is active